 Keeping Healthy Habits for Life

-To keep practising your new healthy habits for life, make sure they are sustainable.
+To keep practicing your new healthy habits for life, make sure they are sustainable.
 You don’t need to run 20 miles a day or eat food you don’t enjoy.

 Allow yourself to find balance and work to implement changes that make you feel good.